-Mount Holly is a blue-collar town, with 52.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Mount Holly is generally considered to be a blue-collar town.
+52.63% of the Mount Holly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mount Holly is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
 There are especially a lot of people living in Mount Holly who work in farm management occupations (52.63%), teaching (47.37%), and office and administrative support (0.00%).

 In addition, many people in Mount Holly have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.